MultiplatformKickstarter/website/content/en/faq/_index.md

 ## Do I need Android Studio or Xcode installed?

 You need Android Studio or IntelliJ IDEA to build and run the generated projects.
 Xcode is needed to build and deploy to real iOS devices.
 The generator itself runs as a standalone desktop app — you can generate and inspect code without either IDE installed.

-## Which local models are supported?

-Any model compatible with the Ollama API is supported out of the box.
-You can also connect via any OpenAI-compatible local API endpoint (LM Studio, Jan, llama.cpp).
-We recommend code-focused models like `qwen2.5-coder`, `deepseek-coder-v2`, or `codestral` for best KMP output quality.

 ## Can I inspect the generated code?